-Fees for ongoing, regular, consultancy can be up to 25% less than the rates quoted above and can start at just three hours per month.
+Fees for ongoing, regular, consultancy can be up to 25% less than the rates quoted above and can start at just four hours per month.
 I will be pleased to come and discuss your regular support requirements (at no charge).

 For the first visit, payment is required at the end of the visit (by cash, cheque, credit card, debit card, or Paypal).
 Thereafter, payment can be against invoice.
 An invoice/receipt is always emailed in pdf format following the visit.
 A hard copy invoice/receipt can be arranged if preferred.

 Payment can also be made by PayPal, Debit Card or Credit card via the “Pay Invoice” page on this site.